-Note: Toro Premium Engine oil is available from your distributor in either 15W-40 or 10W-30 viscosity.
+Note: Toro Premium Engine oil is available from a distributor in either 15W-40 or 10W-30 viscosity.
 See the parts catalog for part numbers.

 Note: The best time to check the engine oil is when the engine is cool before it has been started for the day.
 If it has already been run, allow the oil to drain back down to the sump for at least 10 minutes before checking.
 If the oil level is at or below the "add" mark on the dipstick, add oil to bring the oil level to the "full" mark.
-DO NOT OVERFILL.
-If the oil level is between the "full" and "add" marks, no oil addition is required.
+Do not overfill.
+If the oil level is between the "full" and "add" marks, you do not need to add oil.

 - 1. Position the machine on a level surface. - 2.
-Remove the dipstick (Figure 25) and wipe it with a clean rag.
+Remove the dipstick (Figure 35) and wipe it with a clean rag.

+1. Dipstick

-- 1. Dipstick - 3.
-Push the dipstick down into the dipstick tube and make sure that it is seated fully.
-Pull the dipstick out and check the oil level. - 4.
-If the oil level is low, remove the oil fill cap (Figure 26) and gradually add small quantities of oil, checking the level frequently, until the level reaches the Full mark on the dipstick.
+- 3. Push the dipstick down into the dipstick tube and ensure that it is seated fully, then pull the dipstick out and check the oil level. - 4.
+If the oil level is low, remove the oil fill cap (Figure 36) and gradually add small quantities of oil, checking the level frequently, until the level reaches the Full mark on the dipstick.